Urmas Paet

 Urmas Paet (born 20 April 1974) is an Estonian politician and Member of the European Parliament (MEP) from Estonia.
 He is a member of the Reform Party, part of the Alliance of Liberals and Democrats for Europe.
 He has served as Minister of Foreign Affairs from 2005 to 2014 and Minister of Culture from 2003 to 2005.
 He was a member of the Estonian Parliament from 2003 to 2014.

 Education and early career

-Urmas was born in Tallinn.
+Ummi was born in Tallinn.
 He graduated from the University of Tartu in 1996 with a BA in political science and continued his graduate studies there, but without obtaining the degree.
 He was active in journalism during his studies, first at Estonian Radio and later at Postimees, a mainstream daily and one of Estonia's most popular newspapers.

 Political career

 Paet continued his career in journalism until 1999, when he entered politics by joining the Reform Party and becoming professional advisor.
 He served as the Deputy Mayor of Nõmme (a district of Tallinn) from 1999 to 2003.